All proceeds support our work helping young people experiencing mental ill-health.

 Nature Discovery is about noticing the daily changes in nature, identifying different plants and animals, perhaps learning why dead wood is so important, why fungi is vital to human survival, how a woodpecker protects its brain when hammering trunks or how ink made from oak galls was used to signe the Magna Carta.
 There is so much to learn and we can do it together.

-Your session leader has a degrees in conservation and the environmental sustainable development, and is also a qualified Forest Bathing Guide.
+Your session leader has degrees in wildlife conservation and environmental sustainable development, and is a qualified Forest Bathing Guide.

 All proceeds support our work helping young people living with mental ill-health.